 Blasting their way through, his accomplices find his body engulfed completely by the pink, gelatinous stomach of the camouflaged carnivore, and one of the adorable "monkeys" is even in there with him...its funny, tiny head buried hungrily in his guts.
 By acting vulnerable and frightened, the creatures entice would-be predators straight into the digestive system of their much bigger symbiote, and both share the spoils.

 An encounter with the akadi is one of the biggest events in Midworld, when an indigenous tribe discovers that their precious, symbiotic home tree is directly in the path of an akadi "column," and won't back down from defending their tree even in the face of almost inevitable death.

 CAUGHT IN THE PATH OF THE AKADI

 An akadi is a fat, furry, sloth-sized, bright orange terror with long, thin, hook-tipped legs, three squidlike tentacles ending in barbed pads and four opposing sets of teeth that can crush and grind absolutely any material in the forest up to the densest, toughest wood.
-One is bad enough, but they travel in densely packed groups numbering in the tens of thousands, flowing like a hungry river long enough that the akadi in front can gorge themselves to bursting and full digest their meal by the time the rest of the swarm passes over them in a non-stop, uninterrupted feeding frenzy that never even has to change direction.
+One is bad enough, but they travel in densely packed groups numbering in the tens of thousands, flowing like a hungry river long enough that the akadi in front can gorge themselves to bursting, fall back and finish digesting their meal by the time the rest of the swarm passes over them in a non-stop, uninterrupted feeding frenzy that never even has to change direction.

 The only thing in the forest that can actually stop a column of akadi is intersecting with another, equally hungry column.
 There is, however, also one and only one known thing that they will ever bother to go around.